aG00Dtime/Jellyfin.Plugin.NtfyNotifier/SETUP_GITHUB.md

 If you don't want to set up the repository, you can still install manually:

-1. Download the DLL from GitHub releases
+1. Download the ZIP from GitHub releases
+2. Extract the DLL from the ZIP
-2. Copy to your Jellyfin plugins directory:
+3. Copy the DLL to your Jellyfin plugins directory:
    - Linux: `~/.local/share/jellyfin/plugins/NtfyNotifier/`
    - Windows: `%AppData%\Jellyfin\plugins\NtfyNotifier\`
    - Docker: `/config/plugins/NtfyNotifier/`
-3. Restart Jellyfin
+4. Restart Jellyfin

 ## For Future Updates